Kozea/TeddyBar/pages/documentation.rst

 User documentation
 ==================

-WARNING : This toolbar uses HTML5 functions.
+Teddybar is a HTML5 WYSIWYG editor.

 First steps : Learn how to very simply implement the toolbar.
 -------------------------------------------------------------